JaxCF/ARM-Memory-Allocation/README.md

 # ARM-Memory-Allocation
-An implementation of the C standard "malloc" and "free" functions in Assembly using the Thumb2 ARM instruction set.
+This project is an implementation of the C standard "malloc" and "free" functions in Assembly using the Thumb2 ARM instruction set.